CSIS-iLab/india-states/_analysis/states-update-june-24-2020.md

 - Neelima Jain

 ---
-**Big News:** Center introduces a $6.6 billion employment scheme for migrants; Andhra Pradesh passes a $29.4 million state budget; Haryana and Rajasthan plan tap water connections for households; Uttar Pradesh sets up commission to ensure social security for migrant workers; and more.
+**Big News:** Center introduces a $6.6 billion employment scheme for migrants; Andhra Pradesh passes a $29.4 billion state budget; Haryana and Rajasthan plan tap water connections for households; Uttar Pradesh sets up commission to ensure social security for migrant workers; and more.

 **Center – State relations**